ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-omegaba1/writing/proposals/show_proposal_one.md

 instructor will not know that you adhered to the Allegheny College Honor Code while completing the project.

 ## 🏁 " Quick Arabic" will delve into the experince of learning arabic in an immersive setting

-TODO: Provide a compelling sentence that summarizes and pitches your podcast episode.
+TODO: Provide a compelling sentence that summarizes and pitches your podcast episode. hello

 ## 🔬 Show Details